phillipadsmith/2014.phillipadsmith.com/_posts/2015-02-23-successful-products-solve-problems.md

 img_xlg: "/files/Data_BC_2015-Feb-21.jpg"
 ---

 When we arrived at the [Vancouver open data day hackathon](https://www.opendatabc.ca/pages/opendataday-vancouver-hackathon), we had a great team and a fuzzy idea.
 When we left more than twelve hours later, we had a great prototype and a fuzzy team.
-The [hackathon lessons](http://phillipadsmith.com/2014/12/putting-mediaincontext-making-software.html) stayed consistent: build a minimum viable product, get lots of feedback from people in the room, focus on solving a real-world problem (and just one!).
+The [hackathon lessons](http://phillipadsmith.com/2014/12/putting-mediaincontext-making-software.html) stayed consistent: build a minimum-viable product, get lots of feedback from people in the room, focus on solving a real-world problem (and just one!).
 {: .lead}

 The morning kicked off with an welcome from [OpenDataBC director, Gillan Vrooman](https://twitter.com/gndv) and an energetic pep talk from open-data advocate, [David Eaves](http://eaves.ca/about-david/).
 Eaves, dressed in hack-day chic hoodie, jeans, nerd-tastic spec and runners, encouraged participants to focus on problems first before diving into the available data, and to talk  about failures openly (and did so with surprising enthusiasm, given the early hour).